Legislative leaders call on Insurance Commissioner Mike Kreidler to resign after firing of whistleblower

 Kreidler fired Noski earlier this week.

-Stephanie Marquis, a spokesperson for the insurance commissioner, told Northwest News Network that Noski was an at-will, exempt employee subject to termination at any time.
+Marquis told Northwest News Network that Noski was an at-will, exempt employee subject to termination at any time.

 “The decision to end [Noski’s] appointment was made following ongoing discussions with Jon about his role in the office as the agency moves forward.
 Jon has been a valued member of our legislative and policy team and everyone wishes him well in his future endeavors,” Marquis wrote.